 The Falcon AI signal engine operates as a multi-layered analysis pipeline running directly within TradingView on every closed bar.
 It does not rely on repainting indicators or delayed data — every signal is generated from confirmed price action using institutional market structure methodology.

 At its core, the engine applies Smart Money Concepts (SMC) — a framework derived from how institutional participants (banks, prop desks, and market makers) structure their order flow.
-All detected structures are weighted and passed into the AI confidence layer, which produces a unified score for each candidate signal before it is surfaced on the chart.
+All detected structures are weighted and passed into the AI confluence layer, which produces a unified score for each candidate signal before it is surfaced on the chart.

 The engine outputs three primary signal types, each rendered directly on the TradingView chart with entry, stop-loss, and take-profit levels pre-calculated:

-Every signal carries an AI confidence score from 0 to 12, calculated by a proprietary weighting model that evaluates the strength and number of confluent factors present at the time of signal generation.
+Every signal carries an AI confluence score from 0 to 12, calculated by a proprietary weighting model that evaluates the strength and number of confluent factors present at the time of signal generation.
 The score is not a probability of winning — it is a normalized measure of how many institutional confluences align at a given setup.

 Each signal passes through a defined four-stage lifecycle from detection to close.
 Understanding these stages helps traders know exactly when to engage and when a signal is no longer valid.